- 1 Understanding Star Formation in the Milky Way

 Dr Toby Moore (Publications)

-The following three projects are closely related and aim to make key steps towards a predictive understanding of star formation by studying the large-scale mechanisms at work in the Milky Way.
+The following projects are closely related and aim to make key steps towards a predictive understanding of star formation by studying the large-scale mechanisms at work in the Milky Way.
 They make use of existing data but are also the subject of a new survey recently awarded 400 hours of observing time at the James Clerk Maxwell Telescope (JCMT) in Hawaii between 2017 and 2020.
 Students working on these projects will be invited to travel to JCMT to assist in the observations.

 Project 1: Identifying the mechanisms that regulate the efficiency of star formation